Genocs/genocs-library-docs/content/en/dotnet-webapi-template/general/getting-started/index.md

 Details on the usage of other Settings will be explained in the upcoming documentations.

-`By default, FSH WebAPI tempalte ships with pre-configured PostgreSQL connection strings`
+`By default, Genocs WebAPI template ships with pre-configured PostgreSQL connection strings`

 {{< alert text="It is also important to update the src/Host/Configurations/hangfire.json connection string / provider as well." />}}